klaufir216/edsync/README.md

 * 256-bit SHA3 file hashes

-* Minimal dependencies: The Windows build needs system dlls only; uses WinHTTP for connection.
+* Minimal dependencies: The Windows build needs libcurl.dll.
 On Linux the only dependencies are `libcurl` and `openssl`.

 * Stores files in a catalog where each line contains a filename and a SHA3 hash.
 Catalog files are compatible with Total Commander: hitting `enter` on a `.sha3` catalog file checks the hashes.